Tatuus: Toyota Racing Series

 Tatuus was contracted by Toyota New Zealand to design the new Formula Toyota racing car.
 The Toyota FT40 was introduced in the Toyota Racing Series in 2005.
 After ten seasons the car was retired at the end of the 2014 Toyota Racing Series season.
 The cars last race, the New Zealand Grand Prix, was won by Nick Cassidy.
 For the 2015 Toyota Racing Series the Tatuus-built Toyota FT50 was introduced.
 On 20 July 2014 the FT50 was tested by former series champion Nick Cassidy at Adria International Raceway.
 The car featured the same engine as its predecessor but the gearbox was to be different.
 The five speed Sadev gearbox was upgraded to a six speed gearbox.

-Other racing series
+2006 - 2012: more racing series

 For 2006 Tatuus introduced the Tatuus FC106 for the Formula Challenge Japan.
 The car was used during the entire running of the series between 2006 and 2013.

 Another junior formula car designed and manufactured by Tatuus is the Tatuus N.T07.
 This car was the sole car for the 2007, 2008 and 2009 International Formula Master seasons.

 Italian racing class Formula Abarth introduced the Tatuus FA010 powered by a 1.4L Fiat-FPT engine.
 The car was later introduced in the Formula Masters China (2011), Panam GP Series (2012), Formula Russia (2013).
 Starting in 2014 the Florida Winter Series, set up by the Ferrari Driver Academy, used an updated version of the Tatuus FA010.
-For 2014 Tatuus was contracted to build all the cars for the Formula 4 Italian Championship, a new class under the rules of the FIA Formula 4.
-The Tatuus F4-T014 was powered by a detuned Formula Abarth engine, limited to 160hp.
-In 2015, the new ADAC Formula 4 adopted the Tatuus car.
-The BRDC Formula 4 Championship announced in September 2014 that it would use a Tatuus chassis from the 2015 BRDC Formula 4 Autumn Trophy.